Greeks Against Sexual Assault (GASA)

 How do students apply and get selected?

-Interested students complete an application in late Fall for the Spring semester session.
-Depending on the quantity and quality of applications, we will select up to 25-30 students.
-We are looking for diverse representation in gender, fraternity/sorority council, and class year.
+Interested students complete interest form in late Fall for the Spring semester session.
+Student facilitators will contact those who were interested.
+We are looking for diverse representation in gender, fraternity/sorority council, and class year so ALL are encouraged to apply.

-GASA will meet weekly for two hours for eight weeks.
-Specific dates TBA.
+GASA will meet weekly for one hour for about eight weeks.
+Specific dates TBA in the spring Semester.

 What can I get out of this program?